ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 HTTP/2 {{RFC9113}} and HTTP/3 {{RFC9114}}
 also specify server push, which might enhance TIPS.
-While push is currently not widely implemented, we provide a non-normative specification of push-mode TIPS as an alternative design in an appendix.
+While push is currently not widely implemented, this document provides a non-normative specification of push-mode TIPS as an alternative design in {{push}}.

 Specifically, this document specifies: